ProcTree plugin for Take Command / TCC / TCC/LE

 128: force returned string to lowercase

 If pid is not specified, it defaults to the current shell.
 By default, processes will be listed in chronological order — oldest to newest, parent before child.
 The last process ID returned will be the pid originally specified, or the current shell’s.
-Process IDs will be separated by spaces.
+Process IDs will be separated by spaces unless a different sep string is given.

 On error (invalid pid?), this function returns an empty string.